mihriminaz/welcome-guide/README.md

 :raising_hand: Feel free to check our [short intro](https://www.youtube.com/watch?v=NHwiSlz4Bi4&list=PLNBb8OktVDKvAbiQIeQqSo0YFYtn3wLAI&index=2&t=4s) for start getting familiarized with Git.

 Now is time to prove your git learnings playing a little! :point_right: [https://learngitbranching.js.org/](https://learngitbranching.js.org/)

-#### :innocent: This is the basic set up you will need for the first lesson.
-Continue to get the tools for the rest of the course.

 ## Node.js